-Entering High Rock Park: A Tribute to Gretta Moulton
+Entering High Rock Park: A Tribute Gretta Moulton

-The Gretta Moulton gate marks the entrance to High Rock Park, cornerstone of the Greenbelt.
-The double-sided gate, anchored by stone pillars on either side, was dedicated to Mrs. Moulton in 1994, some 30 years after she rallied citizens and politicians to save High Rock Park from pending development.
+The double-sided gate, anchored by stone pillars on either side, was dedicated to Mrs. Moulton in 1994, some 30 years after she rallied citizens and politicians to save High Rock Park from pending residential development.

 Thousands of visitors pass through the Gretta Moulton gate each year seeking a quiet place to relax and learn about Staten Island’s natural side.
 We all owe that privilege to Gretta, the visionary who saved High Rock Park.